flutter/website/flutter-for-ios.md

 completed, you would tell the Flutter framework that the widget’s `State` has been updated so it could update the widget.

-The important thing to note here is at the core both stateless and stateful widgets behave the same i.e. they rebuild every frame.
-The difference is that the `StatefulWidget` has a `State` object which stores state data across frames and restores it after being rebuilt.
+The important thing to note here is that the difference between stateless and stateful widgets is that `StatefulWidget`s have a `State` object which stores state data and carries it over across tree rebuilds, so that it's not lost.

-If you are in doubt, then always remember this rule: if a widget changes (e.g. because of runtime user interactions) it’s stateful.
-If the only time data changes is at instantiation, it’s stateless.
-However, if a widget is reacting to change, then the containing parent widget can still be stateless if it isn’t itself reacting to change.
+If you are in doubt, then remember this rule: if a widget changes outside of the `build` method (e.g., because of runtime user interactions) it’s stateful.
+If the only time the widget changes is when it's constructed, it’s stateless.
+However, even if a widget is stateful, the containing parent widget can still be stateless if it isn’t itself reacting to those changes (or other inputs).

 Let's take a look at how you would use a `StatelessWidget`.
 A common `StatelessWidget` is the `Text` widget.
 If you look at the implementation of